 Voices from Participants

-• Recommended for those who want to learn databases and data science in a fun way in a short period of time and use it to experience app development.
-(M1)
+• I recommend this program to anyone who wants to learn databases and data science in a fun and short period of time and then apply what they’ve learned to experience app development.
+(M2)

 Event Report